 Texas Health and Human Services Social Service hotline

-The Social Security Administration (SSA) administers the retirement and disability income programs for the United States.
+The Social Security Administration (SSA) administers retirement and disability income programs in the United States.
 They provide financial support for retirees.
 You can apply for retirement, disability, and Medicare benefits through SSA.

 SSA Phone Number: 1-800-772-1213 (TTY 1-800-325-0778)

 Social Security Administration FAQ

 The Texas Association of Regional Councils works with the Texas Health and Human Services Department to implement quality services at the local level.
 Programs include the Area Agencies on Aging and the Aging and Disability Resource Centers.

 Area Agencies on Aging (AAA) Phone Number: 1-800-252-9240